Last Updated on July 7, 2021 by LAUNCHTIP

 - The conversion rate for the products, which items are selling, which need more promotion, and which must be dropped

-Shopify’s app store does have a number of apps that get through your store analytics easily.
+Shopify’s app store does have a number of apps that help you understand your store analytics easily.
+There is also Google Analytics which is considerably deep and vast but very powerful.

 - Don’t miss sales because of lower inventory